AhmedZagral/AhmedZagral/README.md

-👋 Hi, I’m @AhmedZagral, a first-year computer science student passionate about learning and exploring the world of software development.
+👋 Hi, I’m @AhmedZagral, a computer science student passionate about learning and exploring the world of software development.

 👀 I’m interested in Python, C++, databases, and algorithms.